siowyisheng/pipenv-pyconsg-18/README.md

 # Pipenv
 Package manager for virtual environments creates a virtualenv in a standard location.
-Automatically adds/removes packages to a Pipfile when they are un/installed.
+It automatically adds/removes packages to a Pipfile when they are un/installed.

+## Concept
-#### `Pipfile` becomes the development `requirements.txt`
-#### `Pipfile.lock` becomes the production `requirements.txt`
+`Pipfile` becomes the development `requirements.txt` `Pipfile.lock` becomes the production `requirements.txt`

 ## Most common tasks